monadicus/snarkops/crates/snops-cli/CLI_USAGE.md

 ###### **Subcommands:**

 * `autocomplete` — Generate shell completions
-* `agent` — For interacting with snop environments
+* `agent` — For interacting with snop agents
+* `mangen` — For generating snops manpages.
+Only with the mangen feature enabled
 * `env` — For interacting with snop environments

 ###### **Options:**